moseeh/forum/README.md

    go run ./cmd/web/
    ```

-3. On your Web Browser,
+3. On your Web Browser:

    ```
    localhost:8000